cloudfoundry-community/docker-broker-deployment/operators/services/README.md

 Relatively maintained services:

-* MySQL 5.6 - `op-mysql56.yml` from https://github.com/frodenas/docker-mysql
+* MySQL 5.6 - `mysql56.yml` from https://github.com/frodenas/docker-mysql
-* PostgreSQL 9.6 - `op-postgresql96.yml` from https://github.com/frodenas/docker-postgresql
+* PostgreSQL 9.6 - `postgresql96.yml` from https://github.com/frodenas/docker-postgresql
-* Redis 3.2 - `op-redis32.yml` from https://github.com/frodenas/docker-redis
+* Redis 3.2 - `redis32.yml` from https://github.com/frodenas/docker-redis

 The source Dockerfile and internal scripts are found in the repository linked above.
 Also the `documentationUrl` field links to this repository in each service file.

-Relatively unmaintained services are without the `op-` prefix.
+Relatively unmaintained services are in `aged` subfolder.